jneimantokbox/annotation-widget/README.md

 While TokBox hosts [OpenTok.js](https://tokbox.com/developer/sdks/js/), you must host the JavaScript Annotations widget yourself.
 This allows you to modify the widget as desired.

 * **[opentok-annotations.js](https://github.com/opentok/annotation-widget/tree/js/web/script)**: includes the CSS.
-If you already have a website that's making calls against the OpenTok JavaScript client, you can just grab this file and the image files.
+If you already have a website making calls against the OpenTok JavaScript client, you can simply download this file and the image files.

 * **[Image files](https://github.com/opentok/annotation-widget/tree/js/web/image)**: used for the toolbar icons.

-* **[index.html](https://github.com/opentok/annotation-widget/blob/js/web/index.html)**: this web page provides you with a quick start if you don't already have a web page that's making calls against OpenTok.js.
-You can also look at this file to see how to implement the toolbar in your own page.
+* **[index.html](https://github.com/opentok/annotation-widget/blob/js/web/index.html)**: this quickstart provides you with a fully functioning web page so you can immediately begin making calls against OpenTok.js.
+You can refer to this example to see how to implement the toolbar on your own page.
 The steps to create this web page are described below in [Using the Widget](#using-the-widget).

 As a beta, this code is subject to change.
 You can email feedback to collaboration-tools-beta-program@tokbox.com.